 - Student Travel Guard

-If you have any medical conditions or disabilities that require accommodations, including mental health concerns, please inform the Office of International Affairs as early in the study abroad process as possible so that accommodations can be investigated and, if available, arranged at your host institution.
+If you have any medical conditions or disabilities that require accommodations, including mental health concerns and learning accommodations, please inform the Office of International Education as early in the study abroad process as possible so that accommodations can be investigated and, if available, arranged at your host institution.
 Countries outside of the U.S. vary greatly in terms of disabilities laws and accommodations, so it may not always be possible to receive the same type or extent of accommodations that you receive in the U.S. However, MICA and the host institution will attempt to provide accommodations for your medical or disabilities needs, where available, as much as possible.

 Flights and Travel